Perrottetia dermapyrrhosa

-Perrottetia dermapyrrhosa is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Streptaxidae.
+Perrottetia dermapyrrhosa is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Streptaxidae.

 The specific name dermapyrrhosa is from the Greek “derma” meaning “skin” and “pyrrhos” meaning “red or yellowish-red”.

 Distribution

 Distribution of Perrottetia dermapyrrhosa include Thailand.
 It is known from the type locality only.
 The type locality is Wat Tam Namsrithong, Nong Kung Si District, Kalasin Province, Thailand, 16°48′18.0″N 103°16′42.5″E.

 Description

 This species was described from Thailand in 2013 with a complete information on shell, radula and genitalia.
 Live specimens exhibit yellowish-red reticulated skin, and reddish tentacular retractor muscles are visible through the semi-transparent body.

 The shell has 6–6½ whorls.
 The width of the shell is 7.4–8.1 mm.
 The height of the shell is 5.4–6.6 mm.

 Digestive system: Teeth of the radula are arranged in anteriorly V-shaped rows.

 Reproductive system of Perrottetia dermapyrrhosa was described by Siriboon et al. in detail in 2013.